 I take on a limited number of alterations per month.

-I am now taking bookings for late 2025 and the 2026 season.
+I am now taking bookings for the 2026 season.
 Booking early for the popular summer sewing slots is encouraged.

 See FAQ below for an in depth look at how your alterations will be accomplished, or download the same information as a PDF leaflet.